-Over the years through trial and error Charlie had developed a way of dealing with mothers.
+Over the years, through trial and error, Charlie had developed a way of dealing with mothers.
 Everything happened slowly in small steps.
-By the time I was spending two or three days a week with him, nobody could remember it being any other way.
+By the time I spent two or three days a week with him, nobody could remember it being any other way.
 It all happened gradually and naturally.
 There were times we did things with other adults and children.
 He either made sure I told my mother about them or invited her to come.
-Back then, teachers could take an interest in their students’ lives outside of school and nobody thought there was anything wrong with it.
+Back then, teachers could take an interest in their students’ lives outside of school, and nobody thought there was anything wrong with it.

-Sometimes we did go ice skating with other people, and he would invite my mother to come watch us.
-She was welcome to stop by and see a ballgame between the students and the teachers, if she had time.
+Sometimes we did go ice skating with other people, and he would invite my mother to come to watch us.
+She was welcome to stop by and see a ballgame between the students and the teachers if she had time.

 My mother never stood a chance.
-She was completely outmatched.
+She was outmatched.
 She trusted him.
-He was so good at it I know my mother was convinced she was the one imposing on him.
+He was so good at it; I know my mother was convinced she was the one imposing on him.
 It's difficult to raise suspicions in someone who isn't looking for danger.

 She was always telling me to make sure I behaved when I was with Mr. Schoeler.
 I was being exposed to things my parents didn't have the time and sometimes the money to give me, and she knew it.
 Like any good mother, she wanted the best for me.

 What parent doesn't want their child to learn new sports?
 What parent doesn't want a top-of-the-line teacher helping their child do better in school?
 They saw real results.
 My marks improved.